Consider 4 Things Before Choosing a PDF Exporter for Confluence

 Quick and simple PDF export process

-Any add-on that allows you to export Confluence content as a PDF should be simple to use, and it should work quickly to generate the files.
+Any app that allows you to export Confluence content as a PDF should be simple to use, and it should work quickly to generate the files.

 If you have particular space permissions enabled, you can also use Confluence's native exporter to export an entire space.

-So no matter which add-on you are considering, make sure to gather information about ease of use and file creation speed, and ideally evaluate the add-on in question before you purchase.
+So no matter which app you are considering, make sure to gather information about ease of use and file creation speed, and ideally evaluate the app in question before you purchase.

 Page selection options